 Not much when it isn't secured with tent weights .

-It is surprising how easily just a small amount of wind can send a craft tent sailing across the street, particularly when you put up one or more of the side walls.
-A securely weighted tent will ensure your tent does not take off and damage your inventory or the inventory of craft artists near you or injure someone at the show.
-In fact, some shows wisely require that all tents must be properly weighted.
+It's shocking how easily just a small amount of wind can send a craft tent sailing across the street, particularly when you put up one or more of the side walls.
+Ask me how I know!

-You will be able to anchor your portable canopy at some, but not all of the craft shows you attend.
-Many outdoor craft shows are street festivals where the tents are set up on cement, so tent stakes are out of the question.
-Even some shows that are held in parks, where craft tents are set up on grass, forbid the use of tent anchors in the grass.
+What you might be surprised to learn, is you can't use tent stakes at every show that's in a park.
+Some shows that are held in parks, where craft tents are set up on grass, forbid the use of tent anchors in the grass.

 Canopy weights are either suspended from the top corners of your outdoor canopy or secured to the base of each leg.

-Find the rules for vendors published on their websites, determine their requirements for weighting craft tents (they will likely specify type of weights required and amount of weight per leg) and ensure you buy or make a system of tent weights that will comply with the rules of any show you are likely to attend.
+Find the rules for vendors published on the shows' websites, and determine their requirements for weighting craft tents.
+They may specify the type of weights required and the amount of weight you need to use per leg.
+Once you know those requirements, ensure you buy or make a system of tent weights that will comply with the rules of shows you plan to attend

 Store bought weights, on the other hand, are extremely convenient, and they are typically not that much more expensive to buy when compared with the cost of making your own tent weights.

-If you plan to make your own tent weights, there are a few solutions that people have used
+If you plan to make your own tent weights, there are a few solutions that people have used including:

 PVC pipes filled with concrete (or sometimes sand), are used by many professional craft artists.